drsrinathsridhar/kaadugal/README.md

 # About

+## NEWS
+### [15-Oct-2014]: Classification forests are done!
+See below for usage example.
-NOTE: This library isn't fully implemented yet.
+### [1-Oct-2014]: This library isn't fully implemented yet.
 I am actively working on it though and hope to finish soon.

 Kaadugal is a parallelized multi-core C++ implementation of the random forests algorithm for classification, regression, and structured prediction problems.